 Technical architectFrancisco Fernández Novas

-From the architect.
+Text description provided by the architects.
 Rua do Medio is a predominantly residential street, parallel to the Rua de San Pedro, French Camino entrance to the historic city and main artery of the district of the same name.
 A neighborhood that is reference within the city for its social and functional diversity .

 The refurbishment was based in a main 3 floor construction between party and an attic.
 In the back facade, above the tradicional structure, a decontextualized extension increases the closed area of the first floor and enable a terrace on the second floor.